dorellang/insight/docs/docs/Manual/Creating_a_Dashboard.md

   'zoom': 15
 });
 ```
-This will set up our map.
-Let's give a closer look at the configuration parameters. `lat` and `lng` are the map's initial center coordinates, and `zoom` is the map's zoom level.

 Now we have a map setted up, but we want this dashboard to give us some information.